 To upload multiple files simply click on the Upload File(s) button on the ticket and select multiple files in the file selection dialog while holding down the Ctrl key (or the Command key on Mac).

-If your ticket is related to a lead or a merchant, then you can also upload the existing lead files using the Attach Existing File(s) button.
+If your ticket is related to a lead or a merchant, then you can also upload the existing lead files using the Attach Existing File(s) button:

-For more information on the label functionality please see our article on Document Labels.
+To learn about managing your document labels please see our article on Document Labels.

 Creating a New Ticket from the Lead Form

 If the Tickets tab has been enabled on your lead form by your Administrator, you can create new tickets right from the Lead form.